kurt-krueckeberg/kurt-krueckeberg.github.io/sphinx/comments.md

 # Comments

-Much of the information originally came from the now defunct `Genealoger.com`.
+Much of the information on this site originally came from the now defunct `Genealoger.com`.
 It was extracted from the **October 16, 2021, WayBackMachine** version of [www.genealoger.com/german/ger_emigration_records.htm](https://web.archive.org/web/20230000000000*/http://www.genealoger.com/german/ger_emigration_records.htm).